MicrosoftDocs/cpp-docs/docs/mfc/reference/csmartdockinginfo-class.md

 ```

 ### Remarks
  Set this value to change the color of marker bitmaps programmatically.
 For example, if you want to change the color of the standard markers provided with the framework, set this value to the desired color.
-By default, [CSmartDockingInfo::m_clrToneSrc](#csmartdockinginfo__m_clrtonesrc) is set to RGB (61, 123, 241) (a bluish color).
+By default, [CSmartDockingInfo::m_clrToneSrc](#m_clrtonesrc) is set to RGB (61, 123, 241) (a bluish color).

  To change the color of custom markers, you must specify both `m_clrToneDest` and `m_clrToneSrc`.

-##  <a name="csmartdockinginfo__m_clrtonesrc"></a>  CSmartDockingInfo::m_clrToneSrc
+##  <a name="m_clrtonesrc"></a>  CSmartDockingInfo::m_clrToneSrc
  Specifies the color of smart docking marker bitmaps.

 ```